 When you start your application now, you should see something like this:

 Congratulations!
-The application now shows the list of Person
+The application now shows the list of Persons in the view!

 tutorial.